Social epistemology: The rise of social epistemology

 In the 1980s, there was a powerful growth of interest amongst philosophers in topics such as epistemic value of testimony, the nature and function of expertise, proper distribution of cognitive labor and resources among individuals in the communities and the status of group reasoning and knowledge.

-In 1987, the philosophical journal ‘’Synthese‘’ published a special issue on social epistemology which included two authors that have since taken the branch of epistemology in two divergent directions: Alvin Goldman and Steve Fuller.
-Fuller founded a journal called ‘’Social Epistemology: A journal of knowledge, culture, and policy‘’ in 1987 and published his first book, ‘’Social Epistemology’’, in 1988.
-Goldman’s ‘’Knowledge in a Social World’’ came out in 1999.
+In 1987, the philosophical journal Synthese published a special issue on social epistemology which included two authors that have since taken the branch of epistemology in two divergent directions: Alvin Goldman and Steve Fuller.
+Fuller founded a journal called Social Epistemology: A journal of knowledge, culture, and policy in 1987 and published his first book, Social Epistemology, in 1988.
+Goldman’s Knowledge in a Social World came out in 1999.
 Goldman advocates for a type of epistemology which is sometimes called “veritistic epistemology” because of its large emphasis on truth.
 This type of epistemology is sometimes seen to side with “essentialism” as opposed to “multiculturalism”.
 But Goldman has argued that this association between veritistic epistemology and essentialism is not necessary.
 He describes Social Epistemology as knowledge derived from one’s interactions with another person, group or society.

 Goldman looks into one of the two strategies of the socialization of epistemology.
 This strategy includes the evaluation of social factors that impact knowledge formed on true belief.
 In contrast, Fuller takes preference for the second strategy that defines knowledge influenced by social factors as collectively accepted belief.
 The difference between the two can be simplified with exemplars e.g.: the first strategy means analyzing how your degree of wealth (a social factor) influences what information you determine to be valid whilst the second strategy occurs when an evaluation is done on wealth’s influence upon your knowledge acquired from the beliefs of the society in which you find yourself.

 Fuller's position supports the conceptualization that social epistemology is a critique of context, particularly in his approach to "knowledge society" and the "university" as integral contexts of modern learning.
-It is said that this articulated a reformulation of the Duheim-Quine thesis, which covers the underdetermination of theory by data.
-It explains that the problem of context will assume this form: :knowledge is determined by its context".
-In 2012, on the occasion of the 25th anniversary of ‘‘Social Epistemology’’, Fuller reflected upon the history and the prospects of the field, including the need for social epistemology to re-connect with the larger issues of knowledge production first identified by Charles Sanders Peirce as ‘’cognitive economy’’ and nowadays often pursued by library and information science.
+It is said that this articulated a reformulation of the Duhem-Quine thesis, which covers the underdetermination of theory by data.
+It explains that the problem of context will assume this form: "knowledge is determined by its context".
+In 2012, on the occasion of the 25th anniversary of Social Epistemology, Fuller reflected upon the history and the prospects of the field, including the need for social epistemology to re-connect with the larger issues of knowledge production first identified by Charles Sanders Peirce as ‘’cognitive economy’’ and nowadays often pursued by library and information science.
 As for the “analytic social epistemology”, to which Goldman has been a significant contributor, Fuller concludes that it has “failed to make significant progress owing, in part, to a minimal understanding of actual knowledge practices, a minimised role for philosophers in ongoing inquiry, and a focus on maintaining the status quo of epistemology as a field.”